Welcome to Netherlands

 Please ensure that the names given to us for reservations match the names in your passport, as hotels, sightseeing tour companies are very particular about name changes.
 Mismatched names may result in heavy amendment penalties.
 We strongly recommend travel insurance as part of your package – we have excellent rates with the world’s best companies – please let us know if you wish us to add this to your package.

-Economy class airfare from Dubai / Amsterdam / Brussels / Dubai.
+Economy class, Dubai / Amsterdam / Brussels / Dubai.

-3 nights / 4 days accommodation in Amsterdam & Brussels based on double room occupancy.
+3 nights in Amsterdam based on twin sharing basis.

-Arrival transfer in Amsterdam & departure transfer in Brussels on private car.
+Arrival airport transfer in Amsterdam on private car.

 2nd class train from Amsterdam-Brussels.